alexastro01/fantom-web3-marketplace/frontend/README.md

 how it works on main page
 browse with all the items available for sale
-->for every component in browse , buy now button attached to component where price is got from fantomscan/metadata :)
+->for every component in browse , buy now button attached to component where price is got from fantomscan/metadata :) after create item is successful , view it in profile while creating , if image is not there yet , loading or force display /profile route display item bought with data :
+-order status
+-image description price
+-seller
+-buyer